-- Submit official transcripts for courses considered for transfer credit - Submit course descriptions and course content for each course
+- Submit official transcripts for courses considered for transfer credit - Submit course descriptions and course content for each course will be required to meet the standards for transfer credit.

 Credit accepted for transfer and applied to the student's degree program will appear on the TTUHSC transcript under the name of the institution where the student completed the course.
 Transfer credit will not alter a student's TTUHSC Grade Point Average.